DoctorMcKay/node-b2ens/README.md

 - `local`
 	- `directory` - The local directory to be backed up to Backblaze
+	- `exclude` - An optional array of files and/or directories to exclude
+		- For example, if you are backing up `/var/www/html`, then you would set `local.directory` = `/var/www/html`
+		- If you wanted to exclude `/var/www/html/some-dir` and `/var/www/html/some-file`, then you would set `local.exclude` to `["/var/www/html/some-dir", "/var/www/html/some-file"]`
 - `remote`
 	- `bucket` - The name of the bucket (not the bucket ID) you want to back up to
 	- `prefix` - If you want your backup root in the remote bucket to be in a folder, put the full path to the folder relative to the bucket root here.
 No leading slash, trailing slash required.
 Example: "somefolder/" or "some/folder/".
 If you omit the trailing slash, then all files will be uploaded to the bucket root, but with this value prefixed to their filenames.
 For example, a prefix of "foo" will cause a file named "test.txt" to be uploaded as "footest.txt".